Construction debris and waste removal

 - Donate your usable bricks to a local materials exchange program.

-- Offer your bricks for free online or in your neighborhood.
+- Offer your bricks for no cost online or in your neighborhood.

 - If your bricks are not usable, take them to your local landfill.